FAN: Fourier Analysis Networks: Experiments

 \section{Experiments}

-In this section, we first introduce the baselines of our experiments.
-Second, we verify the superiority of \modelname~in periodicity modeling tasks (Section \ref{Periodicity Modeling}).
-Third, we demonstrate the effectiveness and generalizability of \modelname~across a range of real-world tasks (Section \ref{Real-world Tasks}).
-Finally, we conduct further analysis of FAN (Section \ref{further_analysis}), including comparisons with Fourier-based networks, running time, etc. See Appendix \ref{Additional Experiments} for more experiments and the experimental details can be found in Appendix \ref{IDDS}.
+In this section, we first verify the superiority of \modelname~in periodicity modeling tasks (Section \ref{Periodicity Modeling}).
+Second, we demonstrate the effectiveness and generalizability of \modelname~across a range of real-world tasks (Section \ref{Real-world Tasks}).
+Finally, we conduct further analysis of FAN (Section \ref{further_analysis}), including comparisons with Fourier-based networks, running time, hyperparameter impact, and more.
+See Appendix \ref{Additional Experiments} for more experiments and the experimental details can be found in Appendix \ref{IDDS}.